Sara Fantini

-Sara Fantini (born 16 September 1997) is an Italian hammer thrower european champion at Roma 2024.
+Sara Fantini (born 16 September 1997) is an Italian hammer thrower European champion at Roma 2024.

 Career

 Fantini has won 14 national championships at senior level, and ranked in the top 60, at 51st place, on the IAAF world leading list at the end of the 2017 outdoor season.
 She is the daughter of the former shot putter Corrado Fantini.

-In 2019, Fantini's personal record 70.30 m, besides being the 32nd result of the world lists of the year (which allowed her to be invited by the IAAF for the 2019 World Athletics Championships thanks to the target numbers), and national record under 23, is also the 4th best all-time Italian performance.
+In 2019, Fantini's personal record 70.30 m, ranking 32nd of the world lists of the year.
+This qualified her for the IAAF for the 2019 World Athletics Championships.
+Fantini's national record under 23, ranks her 4th best all-time Italian performance.

-Fantini competed at the 2020 Summer Olympics, in hammer throw.
+Fantini competed at the 2020 Summer Olympics in hammer throw.
 She threw 71.68, placing 12th at the event.

-Fantini competed at the 2024 Summer Olympics, in the hammer throw.
+Fantini competed at the 2024 Summer Olympics in the hammer throw.
 She threw 69.58 meters, placing 12th at the event.